DariaKurszewska/talent-hive-test/README.md

    ```bash
    mvn test
    ```
 ## Implemented Tests
 Currently, the test suite includes:

-- **POST /api/v1/candidates/create** - Adds a new candidate and verifies the response.
+- **POST /api/v1/candidates/create** – Happy path test for adding a new candidate and verifying the response.
+- **PUT /api/v1/candidates/{id}** – Happy path test for updating candidate information and verifying the response.

 ## Example Test
 Here is an example of a test that adds a new candidate: